BreakoutMentors/Python-Resources/recursion.md

 ![1D Fractal](https://user-images.githubusercontent.com/1643783/85183847-1fd72300-b242-11ea-8333-edf117a92eaf.png)

 How does it know when to stop?
 Can you make a different fractal for the x direction?

+Let's make the jump to two dimensional fractals.
+Here is a good one:

 ![Sierpinski carpet](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Sierpinski_carpet_5.svg/500px-Sierpinski_carpet_5.svg.png)

+Can you draw the square in the middle and make 8 recursive calls?
+Can you use size for the base case instead of manually counting the depth?